mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 ## Number
 >*On which line in rockyou.txt do you find the correct password for the admin user in wordpress?*

 Knowing that the server is running WordPress on port 80 the tool wpscan can be used to scan the website and look for possible vulnerabilities and interesting directories or files.
+It is appropriate to use wpscan in this scenario as wpscan automates the tedious manual discovery of directories and interesting files.
 Using the wpscan tool a scan of the website can be performed using the command:

 ![wpscan](https://user-images.githubusercontent.com/59768512/152354724-03a29621-df1f-438f-8fe7-a5e1ccd7a163.png)